rdkcmf/rdk-aamp/README.txt

 descriptiveaudiotrack	if present, audio tracks will be advertised and selected using syntax <langcode>-<role> instead of just <langcode>
-enable-tune-profiling=1 Enable "MicroEvent" tune profiling using - both in splunk (for receiver-integrated aamp) and via console logging gst-position-query-enable=<X>	if X is 1, then GStreamer position query will be used for progress report events, Enabled by default for non-Intel platforms
+enable-tune-profiling=1 Enable "MicroEvent" tune profiling using - both in splunk (for receiver-integrated aamp) and via console logging gst-position-query-enable=<X>	if X is 1, then GStreamer position query will be used for progress report events, Enabled by default for non-Intel platforms disableMidFragmentSeek=1       Disables the Mid-Fragment seek functionality in aamp.

 langcodepref=<X>
 	0: NO_LANGCODE_PREFERENCE (pass through language codes from manifest - default)